Sustainability

 3. Communication exchange between the company and producers

-Sapporo Breweries conducts in-house training on crop harvesting, processing and breeding for staff called “fieldmen.”
+Sapporo Breweries conducts in-house training on crop cultivation, processing and breeding for staff called “fieldmen.”
 These staff members actively communicate with crop producers to create high-quality raw materials.
 This results not only in delicious beer, but also provides a firm grasp on procurement “where,” “who” and “how” questions.
 The foundation of “deliciousness” is safety and reliability.

 Raw material evaluation conducted by our in-house research division